 Want to try something completely old school?
 Gunn’s Camp is nestled in the Hollyford Valley and one of the most isolated budget accommodations you’ll find.
 There’s no cellphone coverage so the only way to make a booking is to flick them an email or show up and see what happens!
-There’s communal spaces like an equipped kitchen and dining area, a few walks and a mini museum, on top of cabin-style accommodation.
+There are communal spaces like an equipped kitchen and dining area, a few walks and a mini-museum, on top of cabin-style accommodation.
 Charge your phones during the day because the power generator will be switched off at night.

 3. Deep Cove School Hostel

 Stay in Doubtful Sound in this affordable hostel accommodation!
 Despite being called a “school hostel” Deep Cove School Hostel welcomes casual visitors.
 There’s a communal kitchen which is fully equipped, however, you may need to bring your own sleeping bag.

 A great base for exploring the Fiordland National Park is in Te Anau.
 On the edge of the Fiordland National Park, it’s a popular spot to visit Milford Sound from, as well as starting multi-day hiking trips like the Kepler Track, Milford Track and more.
 Te Anau Lakefront Backpackers has all the essential facilities expected in a hostel and a variety of budget rooms.
 For more hostels to choose from in Te Anau, see 6 Best Backpacker Hostels in Te Anau & Milford Sound.

 Check Te Anau Lakefront Backpackers out!

 5. Tuatapere Motels & backpackers